For information

 • Gel battery

-containers, but they are not completely sealed, the
+to their non-leaking containers, but they are not completely

-valve regulation system allows gas to be expelled.
-Unlike
+sealed, the valve regulation system allows gas to be expelled.

 As Gel cells are sealed and cannot be re-filled with